Sunday, August 8, 2010

 "Rock Formation In Front of Camp"

 We were on our first outing within the hour of our landing at Hallo Bay.
 We had just left the camp and walking the beach towards the river and the bears we had seen upon our landing.
 As we walked down the beach, the guide spotted a bear that was following behind us about a half mile.
 He had us sit down on the beach to make a lower profile and watched the bear as it wandered down the beach in our direction.
 I never thought, I would be this close to a Brown Bear and still feel comfortable.
 Although I was taking pictures of the bear as it approached us, the picture below was shot with no telephoto lens, as it passed between us and the surf, within twenty feet or less from us.
 He "eyeballed" us but went on his merry way to the fishing grounds as we followed behind at a safe distance.
-"The Eyes Tell All"

 "Looking For the Rise"